 2.74 All expense claims are to be authorised by the Budget Holder.
 If the claim is payable to the Budget Holder authorisation from the SLT Line Manager is required.

-2.75 The Chair of Governors or Chair of the Finance and Premises Committee must sign any claims relating to the Headteacher
+2.75 The Chair of Governors or Chair of the Resources Committee must sign any claims relating to the Headteacher

 2.76 Receipts or other appropriate evidence of expenditure must be attached to the claim in respect of all purchases, i.e. rail/bus fares, subsistence, telephone calls, postage and any other purchases that may be approved.